Today a new free game arrives on the Epic Games Store

-Waiting for a last-minute surprise, from April 1 at 4:00 p.m.
-(Spanish time) we will be able to download Tales of the Neon Sea for free for PC.
-Although, before showing you a brief description of the game in the company of the download link, we remind you that until the afternoon, you will have the last opportunity to download Creature in the Well completely free of charge.
+Waiting for some last minute surprises, from April 8 at 5:00 p.m.
+(Spanish time) we will be able to download 3 out of 10: Season Two for free for PC.
+Although, before showing you a brief description of the game in the company of the download link, we remind you that until the afternoon, you will have the last opportunity to get hold of Tales of the Neon Sea completely free.

-Xbox Game Pass Journey to the Savage Planet and 2 other games leave
+These 7 games are leaving EA Play and Xbox Game Pass soon

-Tales of the Neon Sea is coming to the Epic Games Store for free today
+Today 3 out of 10: Season Two arrives for free on the Epic Games Store

 //HD images